googlefonts/googlefonts.github.io/gf-guide/metrics.md

 ### vhea and vmtx tables

-Most build systems (such as `makeotf` & `glyphsLib`) expect the `sTypoMetrics` to align with the font emBox, and use the `sTypoMetrics` to determine values in the `vmtx` and `vhea` tables.
+Most build systems (such as `makeotf` & `glyphsLib`) expect the `sTypoMetrics` to align with the font em-box, and use the `sTypoMetrics` to determine values in the `vmtx` and `vhea` tables.

-For the `vmtx` table, the `advanceHeight` value should align with the emBox height (usually the font UPM).
+For the `vmtx` table, the `advanceHeight` value should align with the em-box height (usually the font UPM).
 If it doesn't, then the values (both `advanceHeight` and `topSideBearing`) in the table will need to be corrected using a post-production script.

 The `vhea` table also includes several fields that are determined based on the data from the `vmtx` table.
 However, once the `vmtx` table is corrected, these values can be recalculated by `fontTools`.